18:20

 Why is that important?

-It can literally be just taking a deep breath and just take a moment to take a little sacred pause just to come back to yourself so you can respond from a centered place instead of reacting from the mind.
+It can literally be just taking a deep breath and just take a moment to take a little sacred pause just to come back to yourself so you can respond from that centered place instead of reacting from the mind.

 Another way to look at spaciousness is when you are approaching your relationship,